SpaceVim/SpaceVim/docs/documentation.md

 ![file-tree](https://user-images.githubusercontent.com/13142418/80496111-5065b380-899b-11ea-95c7-02af4d304aaf.png)

 There is also an option to configure show/hide the file tree, default to show.
-To hide the file tree by default, you can use the `enable_vimfiler_welcome` option:
+To hide the file tree by default, you can use the `enable_vimfiler_welcome` in the `[options]` section:

 ```toml
 [options]